 One of the 1958 gas stations was the Miller & McInnis Service Station at 8605 35th Ave NE.
 After it closed, Seattle City Light had an electrical substation there and a modular building was used from 1968-2013 as a real estate office (Simon Korch) and then as a hair salon.

-Pictured at left is soil contamination removal to prepare the site to become a “pocket park.”
-The hair salon building at right was demolished in November 2013.
+Pictured here is the process of soil contamination removal to prepare the site to become a “pocket park.”
+At right, the small gray hair salon building was modular (no foundation) and had been on the site since 1968, used for several different businesses over time.
+The building was demolished in November 2013.

 Another gas station, Wedgewood Texaco at 8425 35th Ave NE, was on the present site of Bank of America.
 Next door at 8405, present site of the Windermere Real Estate office, was a vacant lot.
 In 1958 construction of a restaurant began there, but alert neighbors saw that the building had some elements of a drive-in, and they were quick to take action to stop it.
 At the October 22, 1958 Wedgwood District Community Club meeting, over 100 people signed a protest petition to be sent to City Council, opposing Larry’s 19-cent Hamburger Restaurant.
 The petition was turned in at the offices of City Council the next day with a cover letter from Vincent E. Johnson, president of the Wedgwood District Community Club.
 In his letter Mr. Johnson wrote,